Research & Development

 New Mooring Solutions Jetty-Less Offshore Terminal for New Energies

 Operators need safer, quick-deploy solutions that reduce cost, shoreline exposure, and project execution risk.
-To meet this demand, MODEC is repurposing proven SOFEC® CALM buoy and Loading Tower technology to enable jetty-less offshore transfer of alternative fuels, power, and CO2.
+To meet this demand, MODEC is adapting the proven SOFEC® CALM buoy and Loading Tower technology to enable jetty-less offshore transfer of alternative fuels, power, and CO2.
 Our R&D program focuses on concept development, technical qualification of critical components for the new application, and system safety assessment.
 An AiP for the jetty-less ammonia terminal confirms technical readiness.

 New Mooring Solutions Submerged Yoke System Development